pinellolab/haystack_bio/README.md

 ### **Docker Image**

-Please visit [docker.com](https://www.docker.com/) for instructions on how to install Docker on your platform.
+***haystack_bio***  and its dependencies can be installed on any platform that has the Docker software installed.
+For instructions on how to install Docker on your platform, please visit [docker.com](https://www.docker.com/).
 For Linux platforms, make sure to run the Docker post-installation instructions in order to run the command without *sudo* privileges.
-After the installation is complete you can download the Docker image for ***haystack_bio***  onto your system by simply running:
+After the installation is complete you can download the Docker image for ***haystack_bio***  to your system by simply running

 	docker pull lucapinello/haystack_bio